anilozbakir/game2048/README.md

 classic game 2048

 ## Propose
-writen in flutter  , part of game buddle of 4-6 games.
+writen in flutter
+high score system ready but not used yet.